JamesNZL/notion-assignment-import/README.md

 ## Assignment Parsing

-1. Assignments are parsed from the `DOM` using the configured `Assignment class`.
+1. Assignments are parsed from the `DOM` using the configured `Assignment Class`.

 2. Assignments are individually parsed for their name, course, URL, available (from) date, and due date:
-   1. `Canvas Course Code Overrides` are applied as configured,
+   1. `Course Code Overrides` are applied,
-   2. `Notion Course Emojis` are applied as configured, and
+   2. `Page Emojis` are applied, and
    3. Assignments without due dates are ignored.
-   > Assignments without 'available date' information (or are already available), are set to be available from the top of the next hour (relative to parsing time).
+   > Assignments without 'available date' information (or that are already available), are set to be available from the top of the next hour (relative to parsing time).

-3. Parsed assignments are saved by course in Chrome local storage in a `JSON`-serialisable format (see `IParsedAssignment` and `SavedAssignment` in [`parse.ts`](src/popup/parse.ts)).
+3. Parsed assignments are saved by course in browser local storage in a `JSON`-serialisable format (see `IParsedAssignment` and `SavedAssignment` in [`parse.ts`](src/popup/parse.ts)).

 ## Notion Import

-4. The configured `Notion Integration Key` is used to authenticate with the [Notion API](https://developers.notion.com/).
+4. The OAuth2 token is used to authorise with the [Notion API](https://developers.notion.com/).

 5. The saved assignment data is retrieved from local storage.

-6. The configured `Database ID` is queried to avoid import of duplicate assignments (matching assignment URLs).
+6. The configured `Database` is queried to avoid import of duplicate assignments (by matching assignment URLs).

-7. The configured `Notion Database Properties` are used to create a new database page for each assignment with the Notion API.
+7. The configured `Database Properties` are used to create a new database page for each assignment with the Notion API.